Skip to content

 Conversion Formulas

 The conversion between assets and shares uses the accounting prices defined above, which vary based on the operation context (deposit or redemption).
+If the action is the second leg of a mixed deposit and redemption sequence in the same transaction, the relevant accounting price also includes the secondary action fee.

 Asset to Share Conversion